AlexSergey/issr/README.md

 ## Motivation
 React currently has many solutions for building SSR applications.
 The most popular solution is **Next.JS**.
 This is a great framework with many possibilities, iSSR cannot replace it.
 But, **Next.JS** is about completely rewriting your existing application. **Next.JS** is a framework, which means you have to use its approaches. **iSSR** is just a small library that handles side effects and synchronizes state.
-- You can very quickly migrate your existing application to SSR using iSSR without major changes.
+- You can very quickly migrate your existing application to SSR using **iSSR** without major changes.
 - You can use any build system.
 - You can use any state management solution like Redux, Apollo, Mobx or native setState.
-- You can use any other SSR libraries (for example @loadable, react-helmet ...).
+- You can use any other SSR libraries (for example @loadable, react-helmet, etc).

 ## Using